 - Boosted Severn School’s digital presence with weekly published web content

 - Balanced the informational, procedural content on the school website with stories about school culture

 - Strengthened the school’s brand identity through mission-focused content

-- Doubled engagement on social media platforms across the board
+- Doubled engagement across all social media platforms